Sandhill Cranes

 Deposit due upon registration, full tuition due 120 days before the workshop.
 Workshops limited to 10 participants.

-We are thrilled to offer two back-to-back Sandhill Cranes workshops!
+We are thrilled to offer two back-to-back Sandhill Cranes workshops to photograph and witness the beauty of the Sandhill Crane migration up close!
 In the first workshop join elite nature and wildlife photographers Dave Showalter, Michael Forsberg, and Jim Richardson.
 In the second workshop you will be learning from Michael Forsberg, Melissa Groo, and Dave Showalter.
 Both workshops will be along the Platte River in Nebraska to photograph one of nature’s oldest and largest migrations.
 In both workshops you will have private blind access with only our group and learn from the best!

 Come Fly Away with summit